simone-costamagna/check-price-amazon/README.md

 ### Prerequisites

 Account on github;
-Python libraries listed in the "requirements" file;
+Python libraries listed in the "requirements" file.

 ### Installation